 “It’s okay,” Terra said.
 “You’re a good guy now.”

 “Yep, that’s right,” Hyren said, trying to grin as sincerely as possible.
-He hated to disappoint them, but maybe they would never find out that he’d gone back to his job.

 The Zafara still looked a little skeptical, but said, “Tell us more stories, Hyren.”